 * F-2 dependents also require valid travel authorization signatures for re-entry to the U.S.

-F-1 students are eligible to work part-time (up to 20 hours per week) during the academic year and full-time (more than 20 hours per week) during vacation terms (e.g Summer Quarter).
+F-1 students are eligible to work part-time (up to 20 hours per week) during the academic year and full-time (more than 20 hours per week) during vacation terms (e.g Summer or Winter break).

 On-campus employment may include teaching assistantships, research assistantships, reader appointments, or student positions at the campus library, bookstore, food/dining services, etc.

-F-1 students may work on-campus without obtaining employment authorization from DCISS or the U.S. Citizenship and Immigration Services (USCIS).
+F-1 students may work on-campus without obtaining employment authorization from the Dashew Center or U.S. Citizenship and Immigration Services (USCIS).

-F-1 students may not engage in off-campus employment (including paid and unpaid internships) before receiving proper employment authorization from DCISS (see CPT and OPT sections).
+F-1 students may not engage in off-campus employment (including paid and unpaid internships) before receiving proper employment authorization from the Dashew Center or USCIS (see CPT and OPT sections).

 * Note: F-1 students are not eligible for federally-funded work-study appointments.